IP Guidance

 Advance notice of final disposition Advance Notice will be given prior to final disposal and provides an opportunity for arguments/amendment, if the Board considered the patent to be cancelled.
 Same as on the left

 Double jeopardy effect Double jeopardy is not applied to the Opposition decision.
 Submitted materials can be used in later invalidation proceedings.
-Double jeopardy is applied only to the patent invalidation proceeding taken by the same losing party.
-For the other party, double jeopardy does not apply.
+The principle of double jeopardy applies only to patent invalidation proceedings initiated by the same losing party.
+It does not apply to proceedings initiated by other parties

 Official Fees JPY 16500 +JPY2400 per number of target claims JPY 49500 +JPY5500 per number of target claims